intel/unet/README.md

 ## Setup

-Note: if running distributed training, the following must be completed on all worker and ps nodes.
+Note: if running distributed training, the following virtual environment must be present on all workers and PS nodes.

 Use conda to setup a virtual environment called 'tf' with the following command: